martinm43/subban/README.md

 =======
-# Subban
+# NHL_Playoffs_Tool
 A hockey predictions library based on Elo and SRS, similar to the nba_playoff_odds library.
-Named after the great Habs defenseman, PK Subban.
-Still under development.
+(Name has changed.)

 ## Attributions